atmoswing/atmoswing-user-manual/docs/app-forecaster/usage.rst

 Atmoswing can be used with a command lines interface.
 This makes it possible to automate forecasts on a server.
 The options are as follows:

--h, --help  This help text
--c, --config  Configure the forecaster
+-h, --help  Displays the help of command line options -c, --config  Configure the forecaster
--v, --version  Show version number and quit
+-v, --version  Displays the software version
--f, --batch-file=file  Batch file to use for the forecast (full path) -n, --forecast-now  Run forecast for the latest available data -p, --forecast-past=nb_days  Run forecast for the given number of past days -d, --forecast-date=date  YYYYMMDDHH Run forecast for a specified date -l, --log-level=n  Set a log level (0: minimum, 1: errors, 2: warnings (default), 3: verbose) --proxy=host  HOST[:PORT] Use proxy on given port --proxy-user=user  USER[:PASSWORD] Proxy user and password
+-f, --batch-file=file  Batch file to use for the forecast (full path) -n, --forecast-now  Run forecast for the latest available data -p, --forecast-past=nb_days  Run forecast for the given number of past days -d, --forecast-date=<YYYYMMDDHH>  Run forecast for a specified date -l, --log-level=n  Set the log level (0: minimum, 1: errors, 2: warnings (default), 3: verbose) --proxy=<host[:port]>  Use proxy on given port --proxy-user=<user[:password]>  Proxy user and password